 Aster family (Asteraceae)

-Description: This native perennial plant is 2-4' tall and unbranched.
+Description: This herbaceous perennial plant is 2-4' tall and unbranched.
 The central stem is round, hairless, and white, light green, or reddish purple.
 The alternate leaves are up to 5" long and ½" across.
 They are narrowly lanceolate, narrowly ovate, or linear.
 Their margins are serrated, while the upper and lower leaf surfaces are hairless.
 The lower leaf surface also has a prominent central vein, and black dots may be present.
 The leaves are sessile against the stem, or they have short petioles.
 The central stem terminates in a flat-topped cluster of magenta compound flowers (i.e., a corymb).
 This flower cluster is quite dense, rather than loose and spreading.
 The flowering stalks may be slightly pubescent.

 A compound flower consists of 15-30 disk florets with a short cylinder of green bracts underneath.
 These bracts are appressed together like fish scales, and they are often slightly ciliate.
 The cylinder of bracts spans about 1/5" across.
 A disk floret is magenta, with 5 spreading lobes and a prominent divided style.
 The blooming period occurs from late summer to early fall, and lasts about a month.
 There is no noticeable floral scent.
 The flowers are replaced by achenes that have a pappus of hair-like scales.
 These achenes can be blown several feet from the mother plant by gusts of wind.
 The root system is spreading and fibrous.